 Arvind Subramanian worries about the macroeconomic effects of aid, something not addressed by RCTs.

-If Chris Blattman was picking research like stocks, he would be shorting evaluations.
+If Christopher Blattman was picking research like stocks, he would be shorting evaluations.

 Marc Bellemare thinks that the most valuable criticism of RCTs is in the questions that they cannot answer.